fruether/MyProject/folder/README.md

 }
 ```

 We may also use regular expression matching on file names.
 In this manner, we can even match all possible versions of ANTLR with a single rule.
-To this end, we allow for any substring between "antlr-" and ".jar".
+To this end, we allow for any substring between `antlr-` and `.jar`.
 Thus:

 ```
 {